 HVAC for Mixed-Use Retail Buildings

 In today’s market, commercial buildings are becoming increasingly mixed-use.
-This means that not only are there commercial spaces for businesses, but also residential spaces for people.
-This has created a need for commercial buildings to have heating and cooling systems that can accommodate both types of uses.
-So here are the things that you need to know about HVAC systems for mixed-use retail buildings.
+This means that not only are there commercial spaces for businesses, but also other types of non-retail commercial spaces.
+This has created a need for commercial buildings to have heating and cooling systems that can accommodate different types of commercial uses.
+Here are the things that you need to know about HVAC systems for mixed-use retail buildings.

 What Is the Definition of a Mixed-Use Retail Building?

-A mixed-use building is a structure that houses two or more different types of businesses or residences.
-It is typically a building that contains both commercial and residential spaces.
-For example, a mixed-use retail building may have storefronts on the ground floor and apartments on the upper floors.
+A mixed-use building is a structure that houses two or more different types of businesses or commercial uses.
+It is typically a building that contains multiple types of commercial spaces.
+For example, a mixed-use retail building may have storefronts on the ground floor and office spaces or studios on the upper floors.
 This type of building is becoming increasingly popular in urban areas, as it can help to create a more vibrant and walkable community.

 What Is the Purpose of Having a Heating and Cooling System for a Mixed-Use Retail Building?